Overview

 Using a local CUDA

-To use a local installation, you can invoke the same API but set the version to "local":
+To use a local installation, you set the local_toolkit keyword argument to CUDA.set_runtime_version!:

 julia> using CUDA